America's Vaccine Safety Watchdog

 (iii) A parent, guardian, person in loco parentis, or physician statement that the child has had varicella disease.

-(k) Effective January 1, 2007, pneumococcal conjugate vaccine as shown by either of the following:
+(k) Pneumococcal conjugate vaccine as shown by either of the following:

 (a) Four doses of any appropriate diphtheria vaccine.